PROXIMITY DETECTION SYSTEMS

 The PAT Fatigue Monitoring system will warn the operator of the machine when his behavior indicates fatigue or drowsiness.

 The operators’ eyes, facial movement, and -features are tracked with the Fatigue sensor and AI camera.
-This enable the system to detect behavior which indicate drowsiness and fatigue.
+This enables the system to detect behavior that indicates drowsiness and fatigue.

-The real time notification which is sent to the control room enable the fleet owner to stop a fatigued operator before an incident occur.
+The real-time notification which is sent to the control room enables the fleet owner to stop a fatigued operator before an incident occurs.
 All violations are logged with video evidence, the location, and other data related to the incident.

-Monitoring fatigue ensures workers’ safety, increases productivity, reduces the number of incidents and lost-time injuries
+Monitoring fatigue ensures workers’ safety, increases productivity, and reduces the number of incidents and lost-time injuries.